desilvamatt/speech-tranlation-app/README.md

 # Translation Nation
-A simple android implementation of a speech translation app using the Google Translate API.
+A simple android implementation of an English -> French translation app using the Google Translate API.